 For example, while a grade-based offer (e.g. ABB) means a student must achieve a certain combination of grades, an offer based on UCAS Points (e.g. 120) allows a student to use any combination of grades to meet the threshold.

 How have UCAS Points changed?

-You may have heard that UCAS Points are changing, starting with students applying to university for 2017 entry.
+You may have heard that UCAS Points have changed.
+The new tariff first affected the students who applied to university for 2017 entry.

-While this is true, there is certainly no need to worry – the changes are minor, and the system is fundamentally very similar to its predecessor.
+There is no need to worry – the changes are minor, and the system is fundamentally very similar to its predecessor.
 Here's what you need to know: